HigherOrderCO/hvm-64/README.md

 ```

 The file above implements a recursive sum.
 As you can see, its syntax isn't
 meant to be very human readable.
-Fortunatelly, we have
+Fortunately, we have
 [HVM-Lang](https://github.com/HigherOrderCO/hvm-lang), a tool that generates
 `.hvmc` files from a familiar functional syntax.
 On HVM-Lang, you can write
 instead: